MarbleBag/Gobchat/docs/README.md

 5. Go into your Gobchat folder
 6. Start Gobchat.exe
 7. On start Gobchat will check for new updates
 8. On the first start of Gobchat it will try to download CEF.
-CEF is a browser engine and runs Gobchats UI, which is written in html and javascript
+CEF is a browser engine and runs Gobchats UI, which is written in HTML and Javascript

 ### Updating Gobchat